ohirose/bcpd/README.md

   - If you have trouble downloading them, go to [bcpd-dataset](https://github.com/ohirose/bcpd-dataset).
 - Decompress and move the datasets into the `data` folder in this software.
 - Start MATLAB.
-- Go to any one of `demo/bcpd-[nonrigid/rigid/plusplus]` folder in the MATLAB environment.
+- Go to one of `demo/bcpd-[nonrigid/rigid/plusplus]` folders in the MATLAB environment.
 - Double-click a demo script, e.g., `demoFishA.m`.
 - Press the run button in the code editor of MATLAB.

 ### Shape transfer
+Bash scripts under the `demo` folder will demonstrate Shape transfer/BCPD++ examples without MATLAB.

 - Go to the `demo/shapeTransfer` folder using your terminal window.
 - Run a demo script, e.g., type `./shapeTransferA.sh` in the terminal.